spujadas/departure-python/docs/index.md

 - National Rail – Set the `LDB_TOKEN` environment variable to your National Rail token.
 - Nederlandse Spoorwegen – Set the `NS_API_KEY` environment variable to your NS API key.
 - RATP – No environment variable is needed, but all calls must be made from the authorised IP address that you provided when you registered.
+- SNCF – Set the `SNCF_KEY` environment variable to you SNCF API authentication key.
 - **TODO**